 6. Evaluate and set realistic targets.

-How the 2021 shopping season goes is anyone’s guess.
-After the rollercoaster years of the COVID-19 pandemic and growing worries about inflation, it’s near impossible to predict how shoppers will behave this fall and winter.
-Keep that in mind when setting your Facebook marketing campaign KPIs
+How the 2024 shopping season goes is anyone’s guess.
+After years of stubborn economic inflation, it’s nearly impossible to predict how shoppers will behave this fall and winter.
+Keep that in mind when setting your Black Friday marketing campaign KPIs.

 In addition to metrics like revenue and ROAS, we recommend looking at micro conversions and micro-KPIs, like: